The Littlest Hobo: 1963–1965 series

-Following the 1958 film, the 1960s original TV series was aired in syndication around the world, including the United Kingdom on ITV, Australia on the Nine Network between 1964 and 1967 and New Zealand on TV One.
-Although the series was originally telecast in black and white, it was produced in colour.
-The VCI Entertainment DVD release of the series featured the colour versions of the episodes, except for the opening and closing credits which have only recovered in black and white.
+The 1960s TV series was aired in syndication around the world, including the United Kingdom on ITV, Australia on the Nine Network between 1964 and 1967 and New Zealand on TV One.
 Sixty-one episodes were broadcast over two seasons.

 Storer Programs Incorporated, a unit of the now-defunct Storer Broadcasting, distributed the series to U.S. television stations during its 1960s run.

-VCI Entertainment has released 12 episodes from the original series to DVD.
-The release features the colour versions of the first three episodes, except for the opening and closing sequences which have only recovered in monochrome.
-The last 9 episodes were released in black and white.
+Although the series was originally telecast in black and white, it was always produced in colour.
+VCI Entertainment released 12 episodes from the original series on DVD.
+The release features the colour versions of the first three episodes, except for their opening and closing sequences, which were only recovered in monochrome.
+The other nine episodes on the DVD are in black and white.

 1979–1985 series

-The series aired on CTV on Thursday nights at 7:30 p.m.
-Repeats continued on CTV, CTV 2, and other national networks up until 2012, when CTV replaced it with a block of music videos from Juicebox.
-However, CTV2 recently resumed repeats of the 1980s incarnation.
-It aired in the US in syndication during its original run.
+The second series aired on CTV on Thursday nights at 7:30 p.m., and aired in the US in syndication during its original run.
+Repeats continued on CTV, CTV 2, and other national networks until 2012, when they were replaced with a block of music videos from Juicebox.
+CTV2 later resumed repeats of the second series.
 In the United Kingdom, the series premiered on the BBC on April 8, 1982, but only the first three seasons were shown and repeated until 1989.
-From April 1991 ITV picked up the series and each of the local companies played out the full series until late 1994.
+In April 1991, ITV picked up the show, and each of its companies played out the full series until late 1994.

-Mediumrare Entertainment have only released the first two seasons of The Littlest Hobo on DVD.
-The Season One DVD, featured the theme tune "Maybe Tomorrow" on DVD in Region 2 & 4 on April 26, 2010.
+Mediumrare Entertainment released the first two seasons of the second series on DVD.
+The Region 2 and Region 4 versions of their first-season DVD feature the theme tune "Maybe Tomorrow".

-In 2017, episodes from the series started to be uploaded onto Encore+, a YouTube channel run by the Canada Media Fund and Google Play in Canada.
-The episodes have since been removed from the channel.
-In 2023, the entire series was available on CTV's website through the "CTV Throwback" lineup, but is no longer available (2025).
-Repeats came back on Bell Media's channels: CTV, CTV 2, and CTVWILD.
+In 2017, some episodes from the series were uploaded onto Encore+, a YouTube channel run by the Canada Media Fund and Google Play in Canada.
+They have since been removed from the channel.
+In 2023, the entire series was available on CTV's website through the "CTV Throwback" lineup, but as of 2025 is no longer there.
+Repeats came back on Bell Media's CTV, CTV 2, and CTVWILD, and was available to stream in 2025 on Crave.